gxultimate/gatsby-simplefolio/src/pages/data.md

 bit: '../components/images/giphy.gif'
 lang: ''
 name: 'Ralph Gabriel L. Alquisada'
-job: 'Im a Junior MERN stack Developer'
+job: 'Im a Junior MERN Stack Developer'
-description: 'Hello , Im Ralph Gabriel Alquisada Im a Junior MERN Stack Developer based in Iloilo City , Philippines.'
+description: 'Hello, Im Ralph Gabriel Alquisada Im a Junior MERN Stack Developer based in Iloilo City, Philippines.'
 descriptiontwo: 'Im very commited and passionate to my projects.'
 descriptionthree: 'With more than a year of experience with being a MERN Stack Developer, I have achieved the skills to build great and responsive websites.'
 projectlist: